 - Leave No Trace – Leave areas better than how you found them by staying on designated trails and packing out all trash.
 Do not disturb wildlife or plants.

 About Marina State Beach

-The beach area winds through the Marina Dunes Natural Preserves.
+The beach area winds through the Marina Dunes Natural Preserves, and provides for scenic panoramic view of Monterey Bay National Marine Sanctuary, a federal marine protected area.
 The beach is known for hang-gliding.
 Radio-controlled gliders and kites are also popular.
 The beach is a favorite site for picnics.
 Water recreation is extremely hazardous due to strong rip currents.

 The park is at the foot of Reservation Road in Marina, 10 miles north of Monterey.

 The weather can be changeable.
 Layered clothing is advised.